 Practice & Vacation Notes

-- If your child is not present during the first week or evaluation period (8-12 August), they will be evaluated as quickly as possible upon your return, but they fall behind quickly if they miss an extended period of time.
+- If your child is not present during the first week or evaluation period, they will be evaluated as quickly as possible upon your return, but they fall behind quickly if they miss an extended period of time.
 Remember next year when planning vacations, football practice & equipment issue always starts the first weekend of August.

-- The SYA Football Skills camp (1-4 August) is an optional fee based camp run the week before official FCYFL practices begin.
+- The SYA Football Skills camp (TBD) is an optional fee based camp run the week before official FCYFL practices begin.
 It is optional and costs $100.
-If you are planning to be on vacation from 8-12 August, then you might consider attending the skills camp as it will be the only time potential coaches get an extended look at your players abilities before teams are drafted around 9 August.
+If you are planning to be on vacation during the evaluation period, then you might consider attending the skills camp as it will be the only time potential coaches get an extended look at your players abilities before teams are drafted.

 Game Scheduling Questions & FCYFL Facts